-This is the current preview version, and still very much a work in progress.
+This is the current preview version, and still a bit a work in progress.
+It is

 ‘Nā Lā I Hala’ roughly means ‘Days Gone By’ in the Hawaiian tongue.
 This